Ross Poldark's Cornwall

 By The Window Seat

 Liz Fenwick, award winning author of four Cornwall set novels, explores the enduring appeal of Winston Graham’s Poldark series and the landscape that inspired it.
+The third series of Poldark, starring Aiden Turner is back on BBC One on 11th June at 9pm.

 There have been many novels set in the Duchy of Cornwall, but very few have had the enduring appeal of Winston Graham’s Poldark series.
 Its grip on the hearts and minds of readers worldwide began with the publication of the first Poldark novel in 1945, and continues to the present day.